UNStats/website/src/pages/writing.md

 Here is a list of example of established acronyms:

-- United Nations agencies (such as UNDP, UNICEF, etc.),
+- Specialized agencies of the United Nations system (such as UNDP, UNICEF, etc.),
 - DESA,
 - NGO/NGOs,
 - IT,